 The Kardia Mobile device in action

-This study seeks to determine how the Kardia Mobile device compares with Holter monitoring in diagnosing abnormal heart rhythms.
+This study sought to determine how the Kardia Mobile device compares with Holter monitoring in diagnosing abnormal heart rhythms.
 Holter monitors are used today in much the same way and form as they have been since the 1960’s; they allow for continuous electrocardiographic (ECG) monitoring for 24-72 hours.
 With recent rapid technological advancements, there is a new generation of smart mobile ECG devices that allow physicians to collect ECG data from their patients over months to years and not just days.
-This opens up the potential for novel diagnostic capabilities, which this study intends to investigate by prescribing Kardia Mobile and Holter monitor devices to patients who present to SAUC with palpitations.
+This opens up the potential for novel diagnostic capabilities, which this study seeks to investigate by prescribing Kardia Mobile and Holter monitor devices to patients who present to SAUC with palpitations.

 Hersh V. Goel, MD